n7tae/smart-group-server/README.md

 ## Installing and Uninstalling

 To install and start the smart-group-server, type `sudo make install`.
-This will download the necessary Hosts files for linking to DExtra for DCS reflectors and put all the necessary files in /usr/local.
+This will download the necessary Hosts files for linking to DExtra for DCS reflectors and put all the necessary files in /usr/local and then start the server.
 See the Makefile for more information.
 To uninstall it, type `sudo make uninstall`.
+This will stop the server and remove all files from /usr/local.

 73